What are the CBN Side Effects? All CBN Cannabinoid Effects Skip to content

 The rumor emerged from people smoking high CBN cannabis flower or aged cannabis and experiencing a heavy, relaxed body and sleepiness.
 Leading cannabis researcher Dr. Ethan Russo argues that this was due to the degradation of the THC molecule, which then lessens the psychoactive nature of the flower initiates the transformation of other phytochemicals—not just THC into CBN [6].

 Most studies looking at CBN's health benefits found that it produces more substantial effects combined with other cannabinoids to produce the entourage effect.
-If you're looking to use CBN products to support a good night's sleep, it's best taken as a full spectrum or THC-broad spectrum extract rather than a pure CBN product [7].
+If you're looking to use CBN products to support a good night's sleep, it's best taken as a full spectrum with THC or broad spectrum extract rather than a pure CBN product [7].

 There are many cannabinoids found to support healthy sleep cycles through their ability to tone the endocannabinoid system, which helps to keep the sleep-wake cycle in homeostasis.